XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/contribute-code-flow.md

 Creating an XLS has its own process, but can be summarized as:

-1. Starting a discussion and gathering feedback.
+1. Start a discussion and gather feedback.
-2. Creating an XLS draft in the standards repo.
+2. Create an XLS draft in the standards repo.
 3. Publishing the XLS draft as a Candidate Specification.

 For details, see the [XLS contributing guide](https://github.com/XRPLF/XRPL-Standards/blob/master/CONTRIBUTING.md).